awhedbee22/expo-supabase-starter/readme.md

-# CannaJournal
+# Toke Diary
 ## Introduction

-CannaJournal is a comprehensive mobile application for tracking and optimizing cannabis experiences.
+Toke Diary is a comprehensive mobile application for tracking and optimizing cannabis experiences.
 Built using the Expo Supabase Starter template, it provides a robust foundation for both medical patients and recreational users to log, analyze, and understand their cannabis consumption patterns.

 ## Features